 Sl.
-Dollary List As per benefits 25/07/2019 No. Policy List Policies Eligibility & Criterion Present Status 01 Group Health Insurance Insurance coverage for self, spouse and 2 children (as per job grade) For both management and non- management staff including contractual staff Continuing 02 Group Life Insurance For self only (insurance amount varies per job grade) contractual non- Continuing 03 Station allowance BDT 6000/ month For both management and non-management staff only For staff stationed at project site only to cover for food expenses Continuing 04 TA, DA and other allowance for travel At actual At actual At actual
+Dollary List As per benefits schedule of JPL and TSEL amended on 25/07/2019 No. Policy List Policies Eligibility & Criterion Present Status 01 Group Health Insurance Insurance coverage for self, spouse and 2 children (as per job grade) For both management and non- management staff including contractual staff Continuing 02 Group Life Insurance For self only (insurance amount varies per job grade) For both permanent and contractual non- management staff including contractual staff Continuing 03 Station allowance BDT 6000/ month For both management and non-management staff only For staff stationed at project site only to cover for food expenses Continuing 04 TA, DA and other allowance for travel At actual At actual At actual